 - An enthusiastic sentence saying you are looking forward to hearing from them

 - How and when you can best be contacted

 - How and when you plan to follow-up

 - A formal sign-off

-Here is an example of an effective conclusion from a public relations cover letter
+Here is an example of a concise conclusion from a social sciences student cover letter

-It is with great excitement that I submit this letter and application for your consideration.
-I hope to hear from you within a week’s time and am available to meet any day of the week between the hours of 10 a.m. to 6 p.m.
-You can best reach me to schedule a meeting or interview at (123) 456-7890.
-As I am eager to learn more about this role, I plan to follow up via phone call next Thursday afternoon if I have yet to hear back.
+Thank you for taking the time to review my cover letter and application.
+I hope to hear from you within the next week regarding this position and am available to meet any day of the week from 8 a.m. to 6 p.m. daily.
+As I am eager to learn more about this opportunity, I plan to follow up via phone call next Wednesday morning if I have not yet heard from you.